bellishree-b-m/Pothole-Detection-and-mitigation-system/README.md

 ## Outcome
 The project demonstrates an integrated IoT solution for real-time road anomaly detection and reporting.
 By combining sensor-based detection with computer vision dataset preparation, the system supports smarter road infrastructure monitoring and contributes toward improved road safety and preventive maintenance.

-## Team
-This project was developed as part of a team during the final year of the Bachelor's program.
+Note: This project was developed as part of a team during the final year of Bachelor's programme.